SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/interview_project_roadmap.md

 slug: /get_started/interview_project_roadmap
 ---

-Whether you are a LIT Clinic student, a recent [Forms Camp](https://www.ncsc.org/consulting-and-research/areas-of-expertise/access-to-justice/forms-camp) graduate, or anyone else getting started on an interview project—whether it is your first or fiftieth—this page will guide you through the stages of an interview-building project, from concept to launch.
+Whether you are a LIT Clinic student, a recent [Forms Camp](https://www.ncsc.org/consulting-and-research/areas-of-expertise/access-to-justice/forms-camp) graduate, or anyone else getting started on an interview-building project—whether it is your first or fiftieth—this page will guide you through the stages of a successful project, from concept to launch.

-This roadmap reflects the procedures, templates, and tools the LIT Lab uses on our interview-building projects, which you can adapt to yours.
+This roadmap reflects the procedures, templates, and tools the LIT Lab uses on our own interview-building projects, which you can adapt to your projects.

 ## Identify Key Roles & Responsibilities